Deepak-A-Poojary/chaicodeWebsite/README.md

 ## 🎨 Features

 - Fully responsive across mobile, tablet, and desktop
+- Supports light and dark themes with smooth transitions
 - Matches wireframe design precisely
 - Included all policy pages with animation
 - Added review page for tweets from students
 - Custom 404 Page
 - Custom ErrorBoundry page
 - All buttons are animation and actionable.